 The program is limited to no more than 20 students per cohort.

-Students must be willing to commit to the full academic year (August-May) and must be a junior or senior.
-Sophomores with leadership experience may be considered.
+Students must be willing to commit to the full academic year (August-May) and must be a third- or fourth-year.
+Second-year students with leadership experience may be considered.

 The James Buzzard Leadership Development Program is preparing students to be innovative, socially responsive, ethical and mindful leaders ready to positively impact their communities.

 Through hands-on experiences and field trips, students gain the skills and knowledge to graduate prepared to lead.
-See where are students have been!
+Explore the places our students have been.

 Women’s Basketball Game